MagnitudeCMS/magnitudecms/README.md

     thor merb:gem:redeploy

 Note not using Datamapper or any other ORM.
 Using straight CouchRest.
-Will write code so merb-auth works

 Running
 -------